 It must be understood that the actual amount of the loan will only match what the actual construction cost of the WR wwtp will be based on the competitive bidding process.
 If the bids come in at something over the original \$14.5 million estimate, but the County decides that the additional costs are still competitive and completion of the project is still in the best interests of the citizens, then the project could move forward without any delays for loan documentation revisions.
 In a situation like this, similar to the situations that occurred in the mid 1990's and in the mid 2000's when utility infrastructure economic conditions were also very volatile, time is money is a very real consideration.
-Any lengthy delay, whether it be to redesign the project or to revise loan documentation for a not to exceed value of \$17.00 million knowing that the County will have the flexibility to approve (or not) the project construction contract and loan package at the future time after bids have been received.
+Any lengthy delay, whether it be to redesign the project or to revise loan documentation, adds significant costs to the project.
+Therefore, our recommendation is to execute the loan documentation for a not to exceed value of \$17.00 million knowing that the County will have the flexibility to approve (or not) the project construction contract and loan package at the future time after bids have been received.